R.E.M.: Legacy and influence

-Awards

 Campaigning and activism

 Throughout R.E.M.'s career, its members sought to highlight social and political issues.
 According to the Los Angeles Times, R.E.M. was considered to be one of the United States' "most liberal and politically correct rock groups."
 The band's members were "on the same page" politically, sharing a liberal and progressive outlook.
 Mills admitted that there was occasionally dissension between band members on what causes they might support, but acknowledged "Out of respect for the people who disagree, those discussions tend to stay in-house, just because we'd rather not let people know where the divisions lie, so people can't exploit them for their own purposes."
 An example is that in 1990 Buck noted that Stipe was involved with People for the Ethical Treatment of Animals, but the rest of the band were not.

 R.E.M. helped raise funds for environmental, feminist and human rights causes, and were involved in campaigns to encourage voter registration.
 During the Green tour, Stipe spoke on stage to the audiences about a variety of socio-political issues.
 Through the late 1980s and 1990s, the band (particularly Stipe) increasingly used its media coverage on national television to mention a variety of causes it felt were important.
 One example is during the 1991 MTV Video Music Awards, Stipe wore a half-dozen white shirts emblazoned with slogans including "rainforest", "love knows no colors", and "handgun control now".